Metalefs/Swagger-Scaffold-Typescript/README.md

 3. Enter the Swagger (OpenAPI) URL.
 4. The extension will generate directory structure and template files automatically based on the provided Swagger address.

-# Scaffolding files

-1. **Open Command Palette** (`Ctrl + Shift + P` or `Cmd + Shift + P` on macOS).
-2. Search for `SwaggerScaffold: Process Folder Structure`.
-3. Select the desired output folder.
-4. The extension will generate folder structures and request/response files automatically based on the provided structure and template files generated in the workspace root path.
----

 ### Review & Finalize Scaffolded Files

 1. After the initial generation, **analyze the scaffolded files** to ensure they meet your project’s requirements.
 2. Once you’ve made any necessary adjustments, open `swaggerstruct-generated-folder-structure.yaml` then **run the command** `Process Folder Structure` from the Command Palette to ensure the files are scaffolded correctly.

+# Scaffolding files

+1. With `swaggerstruct-generated-folder-structure.yaml` open.
+2. **Open Command Palette** (`Ctrl + Shift + P` or `Cmd + Shift + P` on macOS).
+3. Search for `SwaggerScaffold: Process Folder Structure`.
+4. Select the desired output folder.
+5. The extension will generate folder structures and request/response files automatically based on the provided structure and template files generated in the workspace root path.
+---

 ## Example